cliffzhou92/UCI_MATH_10/README.md

-# UCI MATH 10: Introduction
+# UCI MATH 10: Introduction to Programming for Data Science